rapideinternet/laravel-searchable/README.md

 use Searchable\Models\Searchable;

-class Item extends Searchable {
+class Item extends SearchableModel {

 	/**
 	 * The database table used by the model.